How a Turn Streams from Backend to Browser¶

 request.is_disconnected()trips the sameabort_tokenas a backstop. - Partial persistence.
 Whether the turn finishes, aborts, or errors,

-_consume_pipeline'sfinallyruns exactly once — persisting whatever prose streamed so far, so an interrupted turn is never lost. - Errors arrive as a single
+_consume_pipeline'sfinallyruns exactly once — persisting whatever prose streamed so far, so an interrupted turn is never lost. - Errors arrive as a single terminal

 _conversation_stream_locks) allows only one active stream per conversation.
 A second concurrent/sendgets an immediateerror("Another generation is already running") rather than racing.